The adic tame site: Coherent cohomology for discretely ringed adic spaces

-Let~$S$ be a reduced, quasi-excellent scheme.
-We say that resolution of singularities holds over~$S$ if for any reduced scheme~$X$ of finite type over~$S$ there is a proper birational morphism $X' \to X$ such that: \begin{itemize} \item $X'$ is regular, \item $X' \to X$ is an isomorphism over the regular locus of~$X$, and \item $X' \to X$ factors into a chain of blow-ups in regular centers. \end{itemize}

-Consider a quasi-excellent, regular scheme~$S$.
-We say that a scheme $X$ is pro-open in~$S$ if it is a limit of open subschemes of~$S$ with affine transition morphisms.
-Examples are open subschemes of~$S$ and the localization of~$S$ at some point $s \in S$ We fix such a pro-open subspace~$X$ of~$S$ which is moreover dense in~$S$.
-Assume that resolution of singularities holds over~$S$.
-In this section we compare the cohomology of the sheaf~$\cO_Z^+$ on the discretely ringed adic space $Z = \Spa(X,S)$ with the cohomology of the structure sheaf~$\cO_S$ of the scheme~$S$.
 All cohomology groups in this section are sheaf cohomology groups on the underlying topological space of the scheme or adic space in question (not on the tame or \'etale site etc.).

+Let~$S$ be an excellent noetherian scheme.
+We say that \emph{resolution of singularities holds over~$S$} if for any reduced scheme~$X$ of finite type over~$S$ there is a locally projective birational morphism $X' \to X$ such that~$X'$ is regular and $X' \to X$ is an isomorphism over the regular locus of~$X$.